vxst/vxst/README.md

  * GPG: [A7DA67F0](https://keys.openpgp.org/vks/v1/by-fingerprint/2E0B8DF2FF530B40272918B9542D9AB3A7DA67F0)
  * S/MIME: [3420a3be](https://raw.githubusercontent.com/vxst/vxst/main/vxst_riseup.crt)

-> The only sure way to contact me is by email。
+> The only sure way to contact me is by email
 >
 > If you want high E2E security, use GPG, but I only check GPG encrypted mail daily
 >
-> If you want to reach me quickly and need E2E security, please use vxst@riseup.net and [S/MIME](https://raw.githubusercontent.com/vxst/vxst/main/vxst_riseup.crt)
+> If you want to reach me quickly and need E2E security, please use vxst@riseup.net and [S/MIME](https://raw.githubusercontent.com/vxst/vxst/main/vxst_riseup.crt).
+This is also the suggested way to reach me unless you believe you are being tracked by CIA/FBI/KGB.